MarcoBetti1/GenDoc/Documents/src-gendoc-cli-py.md

     pipeline.run()
 ```

-This structure ensures that the CLI component is user-friendly, robust, and integrates seamlessly with the overall documentation generation pipeline.
+This structure ensures that the CLI is both functional and user-friendly, providing a solid foundation for the documentation generation process within the GenDoc project.